A Note On Wide Load Permits

 US 285, from RM 652 to CR 232

+This project is virtually complete. the road is in its permanent configuration.
 This project will rehabilitate approximately 10.8 miles of US 285.
 Key features of project:

 US 285, from CR 232 to SH 302

-Virtually complete with on-road work, this project, added passing lanes and rehabilitated approximately 10.5 miles of US 285.
+This project is complete with on-road work, this project, added passing lanes and rehabilitated approximately 10.5 miles of US 285.
 Key features of project:

 US 285, from SH 302 to FM 1216